How to Fix reCAPTCHA Not Working in WordPress (10 Easy Tips)

 9. Whitelist reCAPTCHA in Security Plugins

-If you’re still having trouble with ReCAPTCHA not working, the next tip is to look at your security and firewall plugins.
-They’re designed to protect your site but are sometimes overzealous and block things they shouldn’t – like reCAPTCHA.
+If you’re still having trouble with reCAPTCHA not working, the next tip is to look at your security and firewall plugins.
+They’re designed to protect your site but are sometimes overzealous, blocking legitimate scripts like reCAPTCHA.

 To fix this, you can whitelist reCAPTCHA URLs in your plugin settings.
 Look for an option that allows you to create exceptions or to whitelist specific scripts and add Google’s reCAPTCHA to this whitelist.